Sydney-Informatics-Hub/lessonbmc/_episodes/04-BMC_R_Day1_C.md

 > ## Section quiz
 >
-> 1. What is the proportions to males to females in this dataset?
+> 1. What is the proportion of males to females in this dataset?
 >
 > 2. Return those participants whose `gender` is female
 >